Your body and your mind function best if you follow a schedule that is relatively consistent and regular.

-- Reviewing material immediately after class helps to reinforce the material in your mind.
-This, along with frequent reviews of the material will help make studying easier.
+- Reviewing material immediately after class helps to reinforce what you’ve just learned.
+This, along with frequent review of the material will help make studying easier.

 - Small blocks of time here and there can really add up.
-Time between classes is a great time for a quick review, updating a weekly schedule, or reading a few pages of an assignment.
+Time between classes offers a great opportunity for a quick review, to update a weekly schedule, or read a few pages of an assignment.

 - Avoid too much detail – over planning can waste time and is unnecessary.
 Schedules are a guide, not a detailed action plan.

 - Know your sleep patterns.

 - Determine how much sleep you need and try to get that much sleep every night, preferably at the same hours every night.